iodepo/odis-arch/book/tooling/ckan.md

   ```
     #use vi to open the .env file
     vi .env
+    #to make your changes, press your "i" key (for INSERT mode)
-    #make your changes, then save with the command
+    #then save with the command
     :wq
   ```